 a = measured arm length

 Draw a marking for the upper arm line – this is the cap height, you have measured as the distance from the tip of your shoulder to the armpit line.
-The “cap height estimate” formula below shows how this value can be calculated.

 b = cap height